moka-guys/mokabed/Bedmaker/Pan5253/Pan5253_Logfile.md

 # replace NM with gene name
 Modify the gene name for NM_016653.2 to match the name in the request form which is MAP3K20

+# Re-testing
+Pan5253_cnv.bed was re-tested after updating for MAP3K20 in DNAnexus using ED_cnv_calling_v1.4.0.
+The app completed successfully without any error.